 Finally, you can actually spread your starter into a thin layer on baking paper and dry it out.
 Once it’s dry, snap it into pieces and place it in an airtight container.
 When you want to use it, rehydrate it, feed it, and wait until it becomes it’s normal, bubbly self before using.
 This site is extremely helpful (although ignore anything that daunts you!)

-All that inspirational stuff said, there are a few considerations to take in when starting up a gluten free sourdough starter.
-Don’t be frightened by them, but do pay a lil attention to them.
+There are a few considerations to take in when starting up a gluten free sourdough starter.
+Don’t be frightened by them, but do pay a little attention to them.

 My experiments with gluten free sourdough began in Australian winter, and have continued through to our sweltering summer.
 As a result, I have experienced first hand the affects of the climate on sourdough starters.
-Making a starter in winter tends to take a lot longer than making one in summer, which can be cause for panic as a newbie.
-But fear not (within reason!) be patient, be reasonably accurate, and be a good starter parent.
+Making a starter in winter tends to take a lot longer than making one in summer.
+This can be cause for panic as a newbie.
+But fear not (within reason!)
+Be patient, be reasonably accurate, and be a good starter parent.
 You’ll be fine.
-The yeast in your starter thrives in warm temperatures, which is why it will take longer in cool climates.
+The culture in your starter thrives and grows faster in warm temperatures, which is why it will take longer in cool climates.

 In summer, you might notice that you have quite a bubbly sourdough starter in the first couple of days.
 That’s great!
-Continue feeding as usual until day 5 anyway, just to make sure you have a strong starter, and to make enough starter for bread.
+Continue feeding as usual until day 6 or 7 anyway, just to make sure you have a strong starter.
+You also need to have enough starter for bread.

 I have trialled a couple of different gluten free flours for my starter.
 The number one recommendation on the internet is brown rice flour, which was the first flour I tried.
 Don’t get me wrong, it definitely ended up doing the job.
-However, I felt that oftentimes it created more of a watery sludge that was rather begrudging to make itself into a starter.
+However, I felt that oftentimes it created more of a watery sludge that was slow to ferment.

-In my first attempt at making a gluten free sourdough starter, I used exclusively quinoa flour.
+In another attempt at making a gluten free sourdough starter, I used exclusively quinoa flour.
 I had read somewhere (backed up here, although the sourdough lingo is a bit above my pay grade) that starters benefit from a high protein flour, as it feeds the yeast nicely.
-I ground quinoa grains into a flour in my Nutribullet – this saved money and enabled me to create the quantity of flour I needed.
+I ground quinoa grains into a flour in my Nutribullet.
+This saved money and enabled me to create the quantity of flour I needed.
 Starters are hungry critters!

-This time around, I have been using half quinoa flour and half sorghum flour, which can be found at health food stores.
+This time around, I have been using half quinoa flour and half sorghum flour.
+Sorghum flour can be found at health food stores.
 Personally, I have found that combination creates a fantastically bubbly sourdough starter that rises really well in the jar, more so than my original starter did.
 It is a cold winter here, so the fact that my starter was bubbly on day 3 or so is testament to this flour combo.

 Whichever flour you use, I would highly suggest following a few of the basic flour storage suggestions in my gluten free flour guide.
 Namely, if you happen to be in a warm climate and have ever seen a small moth flying in your kitchen, freezing your flour.
 I recently had the very unfortunate experience of having to throw out an entire, mature quinoa flour starter.
 Why?
 Because it started sprouting weevils.
 A sight I will never forget.